Skip to main content

 Aggravating Factors

-If you have other medical conditions that can flare up, this will also exacerbate your fibromyalgia symptoms.
-In addition, the following situations can make you feel worse: adverse weather (especially cold climates and rapid changes in barometric pressure), cold or drafty environments, hormonal fluctuations (premenstrual and menopausal states), poor quality sleep, stress, depression, anxiety, and over-exertion (you need to pace yourself).
+Other medical conditions, such as arthritis or lupus, exacerbate fibromyalgia symptoms.
+In addition, the following situations or factors aggravate will also make you feel worse: adverse weather (especially cold climates and rapid changes in barometric pressure), cold or drafty environments, hormonal fluctuations (premenstrual and menopausal states), poor quality sleep, stress, depression, anxiety, and over-exertion (you need to pace yourself).

-Aside from enhanced sensory sensitivities, certain foods and some prescription medications may also intensify your symptoms.
-If this weren’t bad enough, the following conditions can also make fibromyalgia worse:
+Aside from enhanced sensory sensitivities, certain foods and some prescription medications will often intensify your symptoms.
+Adding to the burden of living with fibromyalgia, the following conditions worsen it:

 • Nasal congestion